AbelEnklaar/BehaviourExperiments/README.md

 # BehaviourExperiments
-Unity experiments focussed on programmed behaviours
+Unity experiments focussed on agents and behaviours.

+exploring how to program complex emergent behaviours from an interaction between agents, players, and environment